zhuole1025/zhuole1025.github.io/index.md

 ---
 ## About Me

-I am currently working as a young researcher at Shanghai AI Lab after receiving my B.E. degree in 2024, supervised by Dr. [Peng Gao](https://gaopengcuhk.github.io/) and Prof. [Hongsheng Li](https://www.ee.cuhk.edu.hk/~hsli/).
-Before this, I was a research intern at [Mila - Québec AI Institute](https://mila.quebec/) supervised by Prof. [Jian Tang](https://jian-tang.com/).
+I am currently working as a researcher at Krea AI.
+Before this, I was at Shanghai AI Lab supervised by Dr. [Peng Gao](https://gaopengcuhk.github.io/) and Prof. [Hongsheng Li](https://www.ee.cuhk.edu.hk/~hsli/) after receiving my B.E. degree in 2024.
+I was also a research intern at [Mila - Québec AI Institute](https://mila.quebec/) supervised by Prof. [Jian Tang](https://jian-tang.com/).
 During my undergraduate years, I was supervised by  Prof. [Si Liu](http://colalab.net/) and I was fortunate to work with Prof. [Shuicheng Yan](https://yanshuicheng.info/) and Dr. [Jie Fu](https://bigaidream.github.io/) at Beijing Academy of Artificial Intelligence.
 <!-- I was also a research intern at Alibaba Inc., where I worked on music generation with Dr. [Aixi Zhang](https://scholar.google.com.hk/citations?user=hNTP47EAAAAJ&hl=en). -->

 ## Research Interests